slugbyte/whip.nvim/README.md

 ```

 ## USAGE
-whip.nvim allows you to quickly edit files in the whip `dir`
+whip.nvim allows you to quickly edit files in the whip `dir` configured with `setup()`.
-configured with `setup()`.
-The main benefit it provides over vanilla telescope.nvim is that
-it remembers the last whip you edited.
+The main benefit it provides over vanilla telescope.nvim is that it remembers the last whip you edited.

+I use different scratchpads for different projects, and while I'm working on a
+particular project I tend to reference it's scratchpad over and over.
+I made this thing because I find
+it super nice to be able to quickly pop open the last scratchpad I used.

-## lua api
+## LUA API
 * `whip.open()` open last selected whip file, if no file is selected
 it will trigger `whip.find_file()`
 * `whip.make()` prompt to create a new whip file
 * `whip.find_file()` telescope whip files
 * `whip.find_grep()` telescope grep whip files

-## commands
+## COMMANDS
 * `:whipOpen` calls `whip.open()`
 * `:whipMake` calls `whip.make()`
 * `:whipFindFile` calls `whip.find_file()`
 * `:whipFindGrep` calls `whip.find_grep()`

-I use different whips for different projects, that I tend to reference a lot while I'm working.
-I find it super nice to be able to quickly pop open then whip for what
-ever I'm working on without having to find_files every time.

 ## NOTE
 whip.nvim creates a `.whip.json` in your whip `dir` to keep track of